Elfetnimourad/ts-installation-issues/README.md

 # the cause
 because powerShell Excution Policy Does not Allow to run this scripts unless is relaxed
 # the soltion
-1- Set-ExecutionPolicy RemoteSigned , by going to powerShell in Window Start and Run As Administrateur and write Set-ExecutionPolicy RemoteSigned and ansewr with Y
+1- Set-ExecutionPolicy RemoteSigned , by going to powerShell in Window Start and Run As Administrateur and write Set-ExecutionPolicy RemoteSigned and ansewr with Y.

 2-Select Command Prompt insteed of PowerShell